NikolaiVChr/Autinn/README.md

 # Autinn
 Autinn VCV Rack plugin

-For now only 1 module, and for Windows only.
+For now only 2 modules, and for Windows only.

 ## Retri Transistor Lowpass Filter